 There are things you can do to keep yourself protected.
 One of the most beneficial steps is to constantly check the local air quality reports.
 If you live in an affected area, keep a tab on conditions, especially during seasons that are high-risk times.
 You can check the Air Quality Index from the EPA for advanced information on air quality.

-There are also local visibility guides that help you stay informed.
+There are also local visibility guides that help you stay informed about public health in relation to pollution.
 To maintain better health, keep a clean, tidy home that is free of dust and smoke, especially if you are advised to stay indoors.
 Keep all of your windows closed so you are not letting smoke into your home, and run the air conditioner to stay cool instead of opening windows for a cool breeze.

 As you can see, wildfires have become a significant problem, and many believe the issue is directly tied to climate change.
 Not only does climate create wildfire issues, it’s believed that wildfires further contribute to the issue, creating a vicious cycle.
 However, with the right strategy to protect your family and home, you can avoid the harmful effects of wildfire smoke caused by climate change.

 3. Airborne DustDust is another issue that is impacting our climate, and it is more common during heat waves.
 It’s theorized that climate-related issues have increased the frequency and severity of droughts and dusts storms, which have increased the prevalence of dust both inside and outside the home.

 In the 1930’s, portions of the southern Great Plains experienced significant drought, creating what became known as the dust bowl.
 Compounded by over-farming of the land, the drought created massive landscapes of dust, forcing millions of people to leave the area.